There are now 3 possible online modes for units:

 - 6 points

 - This unit explores the nature, function and regulation of companies in Australia, with a view to understanding and being able to apply corporations law principles arising at common law, in equity and under statute.
 It engages with corporate governance principles, comparative perspectives and recent developments in the law to critically study the internal structure and governance of the company, placing emphasis on duties owed by directors to the company and rights and remedies available to members.
 In the context of ongoing debate concerning the role and theory of the corporation, students consider the relationship between corporations and the outside world in the form of corporate liability in contract, tort and criminal law.
 Through class discussion, students develop appreciation of the ethical issues confronting company directors and their advisers and hone their skills of analysing legal issues, advising as to the application of corporations law to hypothetical problem scenarios and effectively debating policy issues.
 Students refine their research, analytical and communication skills by preparing a research assignment based on a corporations law problem or policy scenario.
 They then carry out a critique of their own work to identify how they can further improve these key skills so as to become effective participants in the practice and policy development of corporations law.

-- Typically this unit is assessed in the following ways: (1) research assignment (including critique); (2) tutorial participation; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) research assignment (including critique); (2) tutorial participation; and (3) examination.
 Further information is available in the unit outline.